-Investigation at McPherson HS follows photo of student welding racial slur on class project
+Investigation at McPherson HS follows photo of racial slur on school project

 MCPHERSON, Kan.
-(KWCH) - An investigation at McPherson High School follows a photo shared on social media, showing a student welding a racial slur, the N-word, on a class project.
+(KWCH) - An investigation at McPherson High School follows a photo shared on social media, showing a student holding a racial slur, the N-word, welded onto a class project.

-The McPherson school district won’t disclose what kind of consequences the student in the photo will face, but McPherson Public Schools Superintendent Shiloh Vincent said the district is taking this seriously.
+The McPherson school district won’t disclose what kind of consequences the student in the photo will face, but McPherson Public Schools Superintendent Shiloh Vincent said the district is taking the student’s actions seriously.
 The district started an investigation after the photo was shared, but students at McPherson High School said this isn’t the first time they’ve experienced racism at school.

-“I hear stuff like this on a daily basis,” one student said.
+“I hear stuff like this on a daily basis,” McPherson High School student Tiannah McGil.
 “I just shake it off.
-I don’t really care that much, but of lot of people say it.”
+I don’t really care that much, but of a lot of people say it.”

-The district found out about the photo late Sunday night and started investigating on Monday morning, May 3.
+The district found out about the photo late Sunday night and started investigating on Monday morning (May 3).
 The school learned the photo was taken last week during class as students worked on individual projects.
 The substitute teacher was unaware, the district said.

 “My understanding is this.
 This actually occurred last week when we had students working on individual projects so the person who is overseeing the classroom at that time was a substitute teacher,” Vincent said.